mag-galaxy/3D-Computer-Graphics/Lab_1/README.md

 Using "mid-point ellipse algorithm".
 Given center point `(x, y)` and 2 axis `r1`, `r2`.
 Separate curve of first quadrant into region 1 and 2 via tangent.
 When tangent < -1, choose `E` or `SE` to be next pixel according to mid-point decission parameter.
 When tangent > -1, choose `S` or `SE` to be next pixel according to mid-point decission parameter.
 Then plot 4 points every step based on symmetry (x-axis, y-axis).

-The idea is as same as mid-line point algorithm.

 Ellipse equation: $(x^2 / r_1^2) +  (y^2 / r_2^2) = 1$

 Multiply $r_1^2 * r_2^2$ then we have decision parameter: $F(x, y) = x^2 * r_2^2 + y^2 * r_1*2 - r_1^2 * r_2^2$

-The rest is
+The rest is almost the same as mid-point line algorithm.
+I am too lazy to type them all down.

 ---
 #### Cubic Bezier Curve algorithm